 Right where there was an ancient church belonging to the 6th century, there is a church now, which is called Eglise de Saint-Thomas.
 The former church was destroyed due to a fire, and the present church, which is dedicated to the Apostle Saint Thomas, has been rebuilt in the 12th century.

-This beautiful, magnificent church is called by the locals the “petite fille de la cathedrale”, which means the small daughter of the cathedral.
-Constructed in majestic Gothic style of architecture, The Church of Saint Thomas has five naves of equal height.
+This beautiful, magnificent church is called by the locals the “petite fille de la Cathedrale”, which means the small daughter of the cathedral.
+Constructed in the majestic Gothic style of architecture, The Church of Saint Thomas has five naves of equal height.

 The choir of the church is housed within a brilliant Baroque mausoleum, belonging to a famous military character, Marechal de Saxe.

 This amazing church has played a famous role during the Protestant Reformation in the region.
-It was a center for the Lutheran movement in Alasce.
+It was a center for the Lutheran movement in Alsace.

 Make sure you pay a visit to this amazing church, as it is one of the best attractions in Strasbourg.